bloxstreet/support/guides/training-guide.md

 **Trainer:** *All LRs must correctly answer at least four out of the six questions.
 Additionally, you are welcome to use any BloxStreet sources.*

 **Trainer:** *All LRs are required to answer each question in a maximum of 30 seconds.
-If you do not answer a question within 30 seconds, you will receive no point for the question.*
+If you do not answer a question within 30 seconds, you will not receive a point for the question.*

 **Trainer:** *Before I begin, does anyone have any questions?
 This is your final opportunity to ask questions related to Trivia.*